NET WORTH: $400 million (estimated)

-OVERVIEW: Tim Gill's philanthropy focuses on LGBTQ rights, and he's been a leading funder and advocate in this space.
+OVERVIEW: Tim Gill's philanthropy supports LGBTQ rights, and he has been a leading funder and advocate in this space.

-BACKGROUND: Tim Gill was born in Indiana and got hooked on computers when his high school acquired its first computer.
+BACKGROUND: Tim Gill was born in Indiana and became interested in computers when his high school acquired its first computer.
 Instead of following in his father's footsteps as a physician, as he had originally planned, he majored in applied mathematics and computer science at the University of Colorado at Boulder, where he first became involved in LGBTQ activism.